 - ✅ Lock in a legal basis — and write it down.
-GDPR Article 6(1)(f) permits B2B cold outreach under legitimate interest, but you must pass a three-part test: purpose, necessity, and balancing — and document it in a Legitimate Interest Assessment (LIA) before you send.
-Without that document, you lose the argument during any regulatory inquiry by default.
+GDPR Article 6(1)(f) permits B2B cold outreach under legitimate interest, but you have to pass a three-part test: purpose, necessity, and balancing.
+Document it in a Legitimate Interest Assessment (LIA) before you send.
+The LIA isn't a freestanding legal requirement, but without one you lose the legitimate-interest defense by default in any regulatory inquiry.

 - ✅ Honor opt-outs before the next send — automatically.
-GDPR standards favor immediate action on opt-out requests; you don't get the 10-business-day window CAN-SPAM allows.
-Automate suppression list updates in whatever email sequencer you use so no candidate gets a second touch after unsubscribing.
+GDPR favors immediate action on opt-out requests; you don't get the 10-business-day window CAN-SPAM allows.
+Automate suppression-list updates in whatever email sequencer you use so no candidate gets a second touch after unsubscribing.

 - ✅ Delete inactive candidates promptly.
-GDPR's storage limitation principle means removing contacts who haven't responded within 30–60 days and deleting opted-out records immediately and permanently.
-If you're storing CVs for future roles, get a second consent from candidates at rejection — a quick line in your rejection email is enough.
+GDPR's storage limitation principle doesn't set a specific retention time — that's left to the controller's justification.
+Common industry practice (not a GDPR rule per se) recommends removing contacts who haven't responded within 30–60 days and deleting opted-out records immediately and permanently.
+If you store CVs for future roles, get a second consent at rejection — a quick line in your rejection email is enough.

 The Risk Is Real